MicroMEC/documentation/testing/umec_testing.md

 ## BluVal Tests

 The µMEC installs k3s which is a lightweight version of kubernetes.
-Therefore, all the Akraino Bluprint Validation tests are applicable.
+Therefore, all the Akraino Bluprint Validation tests are applicable:

+- Vuls
+- kube-hunter
+- Kubernetes conformance

 ## Additional Testing